Mnemic: 2010–2012: Sons of the System, departures

 Mnemic's fourth album Sons of the System was distributed via Nuclear Blast Records, and released in Europe on 15 January 2010 and in North America on 26 January 2010.
 It was recorded in the band's own studio, with producer Tue Madsen (who worked with the band on previous releases Mechanical Spin Phenomena and The Audio Injected Soul).
 Sons of the System includes 11 tracks, plus three bonus tracks (including a worldwide iTunes exclusive and a remix available in North America only).
 The band described the production of the album as "Very eclectic, very diverse, and nothing that you would imagine coming from a band like us.
 Let's just say it has become more theatrical, more electronic, and just more catchy, as we have put all our focus on writing good songs and not being afraid of experimenting."

 In 2011, longtime members of Mnemic guitarist Rune Stigart, bassist Tomas Cowan Koefoed and drummer Brian Rasmussen left the band, leaving Mircea Gabriel Eftemie as the only original founding member.

 2012–2013: Mnemesis, disbandment, death of Bideau

 The band's fifth album, Mnemesis, was released in June 2012, their first album with new members guitarist Victor-Ray Salomonsen Ronander, bassist Simone Bertozzi and drummer Brian Larsen.
 In November 2013 the band announced that guitarist Victor-Ray Salomonsen Ronander had chosen to leave the band and they will play one final show with him in Copenhagen on 28 November 2013, before taking a break.
 Later in 2013, the band disbanded, though no official announcements were ever made.

 Vocalist Guillaume Bideau died on May 24, 2022 at the age of 44.
 No cause of death was given.

 2024–present: Reunion

 In February 2024, the band announced their reunion, and will start touring in 2025 to celebrate the 20th anniversary of The Audio Injected Soul, with that era's lineup of Eftemie, Stigart, Koefoed, Rasmussen and Bøgballe.
+The band played a series of festivals throughout Europe, namely in Denmark, but also in Finland, Germany, and the Czech Republic.

+In late 2025, the band announced that they were recording a new album, the first in 14 years.